acidb/mobiscroll-docs/docs/react/eventcalendar/timeline.md

 ### Resource grouping and hierarchy

-The timeline view supports resource hierarchy.
+The Timeline view supports resource hierarchy.
 [Hierarchy groups](https://demo.mobiscroll.com/timeline/resource-grouping-hierarchy) can be defined with the `children` property of the `resource` [object](#opt-resources).
 Child objects are also resources and have the same properties, thus they can also have children.

 ```jsx title="Multi-level hierarchy groups"
 function App() {